Sex After Infidelity

 As painful and traumatizing as infidelity can be, it is possible to get over being cheated on, and there is hope on the other side.

 Infidelity is mind-blowingly hurtful, but it can lead to post-traumatic growth, and a deeper understanding of yourself and of your partner.
-It’s possible to heal and to move on after infidelity, healthier and happier than before — whether you do so together or separately.
+It’s possible to heal from infidelity, and become healthier and happier than before — whether you do so together or you choose to end your relationship after cheating.

 If you or a loved one is struggling to put the pieces back together after infidelity, I hope you find this episode validating and useful.
 And if you’ve found ways to rebuild intimacy after cheating, we’d love to hear how you did it in the comments below.